- Registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA)

 I am now in private practice, working from Tuesdays to Saturdays.

-Adults: I have experience in the assessment and intervention of a wide range of symptoms including anxiety, depression, mood instability, relationship difficulties, recovering from grief, loss and trauma, family conflict, managing divorce, stress management, general life transitions, coping with significant change, personality disorders, psychotic symptoms and the psychological complications associated with drug and alcohol addiction.
+Adults: I have experience in the assessment and intervention of a wide range of symptoms including anxiety, depression, mood instability, relationship difficulties, recovering from grief, loss and trauma, family conflict, managing divorce, stress management, general life transitions, coping with significant change, personality disorders, and the psychological complications associated with drug and alcohol addiction.
 I do not do court-required assessments or write court-reports.

-Children: I have experience working with children with anxiety, depression, recovering from grief and loss, selective mutism, autism, stress (e.g. due to academic, social or family factors), problems stemming from the overuse of technology, behavioural problems, anger-management, and low self-esteem.
+Children: I have experience working with children with anxiety, depression, recovering from grief and loss, selective mutism, stress (e.g. due to academic, social or family factors), problems stemming from the overuse of technology, behavioural problems, anger-management, and low self-esteem.
 I do not do psychometric testing or write psychometric reports.

 Therapeutic modes and areas of interest